25 Stars You Didn't Know Got Their Start in Commercials

-Years after popping up in a 1991 Doritos commercial, Tobey Maguire went on to appear in films like Pleasantville and The Cider House Rules before taking on the titular superhero role in Sam Raimi's Spider-Man trilogy.
+Years after popping up in a 1991 Twister Juice commercial, Tobey Maguire went on to appear in films like Pleasantville and The Cider House Rules before taking on the titular superhero role in Sam Raimi's Spider-Man trilogy.
 For more little-known Hollywood facts, sign up for our daily newsletter.

 Bryan Cranston (Preparation H)

-This 1980s commercial for Preparation H featured a very soothing Bryan Cranston.
+This '80s commercial for Preparation H features a very soothing Bryan Cranston.
 It would be years before Cranston would show how funny he could be on Malcolm in the Middle—and how terrifying he could be on Breaking Bad.
 But one thing is clear from the ad: He's always been deeply committed to every role, even if the role is hawking hemorrhoid cream.

 Aaron Paul (Corn Pops)

 Cranston's Breaking Bad co-star Aaron Paul also got his start in commercials.
 This beloved 1999 Corn Pops ad has Paul's character jonesing for the breakfast cereal.
 He's not exactly Jesse Pinkman in the spot, but there are some real parallels (especially when it comes to the mannerisms), and you can see how this Corn Pops-loving kid could spiral into someone a lot less wholesome.

 Salma Hayek (Burger Boy)